About the GPLF

 Individuals wishing to make a regular monthly donation over 12 months or else a one-off donation to the Gandon Prodger Legacy Fund should either click the Donate link below, or use the QR code using the camera on your phone to access our Just Giving page directly.

 To say that Dad “lived and breathed” cricket is an understatement.
-Everyone who knows him will recognise his boundless passion and commitment to cricket and his wanting to make it a game a game for everyone.
+Everyone who knows him will recognise his boundless passion and commitment to cricket and his wanting to make it a game for everyone.
 Playing to their different strengths, he and Prodge inspired so many people, challenged us to think differently and achieved so much together.
 We hope that their legacies keep on growing through this fund and its work.

 Jo and Amy Gandon